Agile Retrospective Meetings – Why It is Necessary and Some Fun Ways to Conduct It

 A retrospective meeting is not a finger pointing or venting out meeting.

-This meeting is not scheduled to pin-point out or call out team member for their weak points.
+This meeting is not scheduled to pin-point out or call out team members for their weak points.
 This meeting is setup in a neutral environment with an aim to improve and grow as a team.
-Avoid making direct comments intended at a single person.
-And, do remember that the aim is to become better!
+Avoid making direct comments intended for a single person.
+And, always remember that the aim is to become better!

 respective-meeting